fenago/intro-ruby/lab_guides/Lab_2.md

 Note

-We will be using Interactive Ruby Shell (IRB) extensively in this chapter for all examples, exercises, and activities.
+We will be using Interactive Ruby Shell (IRB) extensively in this lab for all examples, exercises, and activities.

 Beginning with arrays, here is the code for creating an empty array: